klawani/ebay-holland/README.md

 # BETest

+### Instructions: How to run the REST Service

+The solution has been implemented in Scala Language and Play Framework

+To start the app: use command: ```sbt run```

+Access the App using your favorite browser at: http://localhost:9000/

+1. Hit http://localhost:9000/csv endpoint to get Workbook2.csv in HTML

+2. Hit http://localhost:9000/prn endpoint to get Workbook2.prn in HTML

 ## Why?

 We are interested in your skills as a developer.
 As part of our assessment, we want to see your code.